China puts brakes on corruption with civil servant car restrictions

 China's curbing of cars for official use will not include vehicles used by emergency services, law enforcement, or those with particular "special technology," the statement said.

-The Chinese market for government cars is worth about 100 billion yuan ($16.41 billion) a year, according to Economic Information, a state media publication by Xinhua.
+The Chinese market for government cars is worth about 100 billion yuan (10.1 billion pounds) a year, according to Economic Information, a state media publication by Xinhua.

 The government's fleet of vehicles has previously been a target of anti-corruption campaigns.